paulinoprojects/Ansible/YAML.md

 - Comments: YAML supports single-line and multi-line comments.
 Comments are preceded by the "#" character and are ignored by the parser.

+# Best Practices when writing YAML

+1. Start with a clear understanding of the data structure you want to define.
+This can include the properties, attributes, and relationships between different elements.

+2. Use consistent indentation throughout the file.
+This helps maintain a clear and organized structure.

+3. Use meaningful and descriptive key names.
+This helps make the configuration file more readable and understandable.

+4. Use quotes for string values that contain special characters, such as spaces or colons.

+5. Use lists and dictionaries to organize complex data structures.

+6. Use comments sparingly to explain the purpose and intent of the configuration data.

+7. Test and validate the configuration file before using it in production environments.

 # Resources that can help you learn YAML:
 - YAML Tutorial: https://learnxinyminutes.com/docs/yaml/